Pearson BTEC HND in Performing Arts

-Successful completion of the HNC Performing Arts (General) course (Year 1) may provide you with the opportunity to complete a further year leading to the Level 5 HND in Performing Arts.
+Successful completion of the HND Performing Arts course (Year 1) will provide you with the opportunity to progress to the year 2.

 The specific vocational content of this course, along with access to a state-of-the-art theatre environment provide an invaluable pre-requisite to employment in all aspects of the creative arts industries.
 Previous students on this course have gained employment in technical theatre, teaching, and acting roles as well as establishing their own dance businesses.

 How will it make me more employable?

 - Gaining a vocational qualification demonstrating your technical competence.

 - Gaining a Personal Development qualification demonstrating your employability skills (communication, teamwork, critical thinking).